Jailbreak (album): Track listings

+All tracks written or co-written by Phil Lynott; additional writers noted.

 On the 1996 Mercury CD reissue, "Angel from the Coast" and "Running Back" are listed as the second track with only one running time, making it appear to be a single song called "Angel from the Coast Running Back", and there is no third track listed.
 However, all the songs are sequenced as on the original LP release.

 Remastered edition

 On 24 January 2011, a new remastered and expanded version of Jailbreak was released.
 This new edition is a 2-CD set, with the original album on disc one, and bonus material on disc two.
 On the original vinyl release of the album, the back cover included a short story, which is also reprinted inside some editions of the new deluxe edition.

 However, the track listing on the back cover of the first release was incorrect, listing only ten songs, while the actual CD contains eleven tracks.
 Also, the songs are not in the correct order.
 The track listing was corrected on later versions of the release.

 Only the bonus material on disc two has been remastered in 2010 (despite what it says on the back of the CD booklet).
 Disc one uses the same remaster as the 1996 edition.
 New remasters were made, but scrapped at the last minute before the release, for reasons unknown.

+For "Record Store Day" in April 2025, Jailbreak: Alternative Versions was released on vinyl with demos, alternate takes and instrumentals from the original sessions on one LP.